Blessingsithole11/ExpenseAndroidAppTracker/README.md

 - **MVVM Architecture:** Model-View-ViewModel architecture for separating the UI, business logic, and data handling in the app.

-Be sure to check out the videos for a detailed guide on how to implement each feature.

 ## Getting Started

 ### Prerequisites